 Cape Charles, Virginia

 Located on the southern tip of Virginia's Eastern Shore and the Chesapeake Bay, the historic town of Cape Charles was one of the first areas colonized in North America.
 Cape Charles Town Beach runs along Bay Avenue, and it's the only public beach that doesn't have an access fee on the Eastern Shore of Virginia.
 The quaint downtown area has an eclectic mix of interesting shops along Mason Avenue and the boutique property, Hotel Cape Charles.
 For a room with a view, visitors should stay at The Northampton Hotel and for spectacular sunsets, have cocktails and casual bites at The Shanty.

 Cannon Beach, Oregon

 Cannon Beach is situated 90 miles northwest of Portland on the Oregon coast.
 The views along this stretch of coastline are breathtaking with Haystack Rock standing 235 feet above the sandy beach as the most recognizable landmark.
-Stay in one of the upscale oceanfront resorts, then stroll to the village with its lively art scene, Cannon Beach Distillery, and chef-owned restaurants serving locally sourced ingredients from the Pacific Northwest.
+Visitors staying in one of the upscale oceanfront resorts can easily stroll to the village with its lively art scene, Cannon Beach Distillery, and chef-owned restaurants serving locally sourced ingredients from the Pacific Northwest.
 Cannon Beach is also close to Ecola State Park, a perfect destination for surfing, tidepooling, and wildlife viewing—head there in winter or spring to catch the migration of the gray whales.
-Just like Cannon Beach, these 16 “summer” destinations are even more beautiful in winter.
+Just like Cannon Beach, these 16 "summer" destinations are even more beautiful in winter.